 Editor’s Note: The following excerpt reproduces the text and directions accompanying the full-color cross stitch plates in Priscilla Colored Cross Stitch Book No. 2, first copyrighted in 1912.

 Also see the General Cross Stitch Directions originally published at the beginning of this vintage cross stitch book and Priscilla Colored Cross Stitch Book No. 1, for more directions and the first two full-color cross stitch plates.

 To view and print the full-sized Cross Stitch Pattern Plates, click on either of the two thumbnail pictures or the plate links below.

 Please do NOT link directly to our images, because that costs us money in bandwidth.
-To share these projects or patterns, please link to this page or other appropriate pages on our site instead.
+You may use one image to share a project on your blog providing you include a link back to the original project page here as well.
 Thank you for sharing fairly!

 Full Color Cross Stitch Chart: